gobstones/gobstones-guidelines/sections/installation-tutorial.md

 6. The following step is to open the package folder using `Open Folder` (either from the `File` menu, the button on the `Explorer`, the link in the `Getting started` window, or by using the keyboard shortcut -- by default, `CTRL-K CTRL-O`).

-7. Perhaps before proceeding with the final step, you may want to perform an update, running first
+7. If needed, before proceeding with the final step, you may want to perform an update, running first

    ```npm update```